 This reason enough for Argentina to contest the construction of the dam, so negotiations to reach an agreement were needed.

 On October 19, 1979, a diplomatic settlement between Argentina, Brazil, and Paraguay called the Acordo Tripartite was reached.
-In it, the allowed river levels and how much they could change was established.
+In it, the allowed river levels and how much they could change were established.

 8. The first electricity was produced